 Clean up resources

-If you wish to clean up the resources created by this quickstart, you can simply delete the resource group.
+If you wish to clean up the resources created by this how-to article, you can delete the resource group.
 Deleting the resource group also deletes the associated storage account, and any other resources associated with the resource group.